cran/EpiNow2/README.md

 the two main functions in the package and how to set up them up.
 It also discusses how to summarise and visualise the results after running the models.

+More broadly, users can also learn the details of estimating delay distributions, nowcasting, and forecasting in a structured way through the free and open short-course, [“Nowcasting and forecasting infectious disease dynamics”](https://nfidd.github.io/nfidd/), developed by some authors of this package.

 </details>
 <details>